 Create a specific test list for all your newsletters and send tests before hitting the big green button.
 We highly recommend using this great tool from the team at Litmus.

-The most foolproof way to ensure deliverability to the primary tab is by asking your users to move it there.
+The most foolproof way to ensure deliverability to the Primary tab is by asking your users to move your emails there.
 When a subscriber moves one of your campaigns from the Promotions tab to the Primary tab, Gmail asks whether it should always deliver your campaigns there.

 If you have engaged subscribers who want your emails to appear in the Primary tab they’ll likely have already moved them there – but there’s no harm in asking.
 Just don’t over-do it.